Marcelo Torrez: Club career

 Born in Villamontes, Tarija, Torrez began his career with local side Club Atlético Pilcomayo before joining Proyecto Bolivia 2022, a project created to encourage the development of young Bolivian men's footballers, in 2020.
 In 2021, he went on a trial at Santos, subsequently joining the club in the following year but being unable to sign a contract due to the FIFA rules over underage players.

 Torrez signed his first professional contract with Santos on 17 July 2024, shortly after his 18th birthday.
+On 28 August 2026, he further extended his link until July 2028.

 International career

 Torrez represented the Bolivia national under-17 team at the 2023 South American U-17 Championship, making four appearances and scoring once in a 3–1 loss to Paraguay; he was also team captain of the side in the tournament.
 On 19 August 2024, he was called up to the Bolivia national under-19 team for a period of trainings.

 On 23 August 2024, Torrez was included in Óscar Villegas' first call-up to the full side for two 2026 FIFA World Cup qualifiers against Venezuela and Chile.
 He made his full international debut on 13 November 2025, starting in a 2–0 friendly loss to South Korea.